2026 Antiguan general election: Political parties

 Antigua and Barbuda has a three-party system, with the Labour Party active throughout the country, the UPP being active in Antigua, and the BPM being active in Barbuda.
 The UPP and BPM are allied, with alignment on most political issues and previously having a coalition government from 2004 to 2014.
 While formerly social democratic, since independence the ABLP has been a mostly conservative party.
+The table below lists political parties represented in the House of Representatives after the 2023 general election.